An easy 3 ingredient caramel sauce recipe that makes a luxurious, thick, and smooth caramel sauce.

 - 200g (1 cup) granulated white sugar

-- 125ml (½ cup) pouring cream, room temperature
+- 120g (½ cup) heavy cream, at room temperature

-- ¼ - 1 tsp salt
+- Optional - ¼ - 1 teaspoon salt to enhance flavor.

-- In a deep saucepan over medium heat, melt the sugar, stirring gently while it melts.
+- In a deep, medium saucepan over low to medium heat, melt the sugar.
+Stir it gently with a rubber spatula while it melts.
 It will first clump together, then gradually melt into an amber brown liquid.